vanessamarinho/assessment-test-Vanessa/test-2/question-2-3-python/README.md

 ### Removing Outliers
+In order to obtain a model that extracts the main patterns and can generalize well to new observations, data that deviates markedly from others is usually removed.
 I plotted histograms of several features, namely *built_area*, *used_area*, *new_price*, *old_price*, *price_variation_per_square_meter*.
+By looking at those graphs, unusual observations are usually spotted.
 I also plotted scatterplots to visualize the relationship between the property size and the new_price.
-The graphs are presented below.
+These graphs are presented below.

 ![Old price histogram](feature_analysis/old_price.png?raw=true "Old price histogram") ![New price histogram](feature_analysis/new_price.png?raw=true "New price histogram")

-From these two histograms, we can see that almost all prices are lower than 15 million (1.5*10^7), with only a few outliers with values greater than that.
+From these two histograms, we can see that almost all prices are lower than 15M (million), with only a few properties with values greater than that.
 Therefore, entries with new_price or old_price greater than 15 million were removed.

 ![Built area histogram](feature_analysis/built_area.png?raw=true "Built area histogram") ![Used area histogram](feature_analysis/used_area.png?raw=true "Used area histogram")